Jake Blum: Politics

 Elections for the North Dakota House of Representatives took place in 2016.
 The primary election took place on June 14, 2016, in which Blum was unopposed, and the general election was held on November 8, 2016.

 Jake Blum defeated Grant Hauschild and incumbent Kylie Oversen in the North Dakota House of Representatives District 42 general election, and was distinguished as the top vote-getter in the 4-way race.

 Focusing on workforce development throughout his tenure, Blum was a cosponsor of House Bill 1171 which created a skilled workforce student loan repayment program and a skilled workforce scholarship program.
 Blum introduced the legislation in the House Education Committee, and the bill was passed by both legislative chambers and signed into law by Governor Doug Burgum on April 26, 2019.

 In April 2019, Blum successfully passed a House Concurrent Resolution through both legislative chambers, calling on the White House and Congressional Leadership to immediately proceed with construction of a Mexico–United States border wall.
 The resolution was co-sponsored by the House and Senate Majority leadership, and passed with super-majority support.

 Personal life

 Blum is a resident of the Twin Cities metropolitan area, along with his wife Victoria (married 2023).
 Blum is a practicing Roman Catholic.

-Mr. Blum is a distant relative of the Duke of Norfolk, Edward Fitzalan-Howard.
+Blum is a descendant of John Lathrop Jerome, his third great-grandfather, who was a prominent attorney and businessman that relocated from New York to Colorado, where he built his career in the 1880s.
+Jerome served as Governor of the General Society of Colonial Wars, was a member of the Sons of the American Revolution and was a Trustee of Hamilton College.
+He was also a first cousin of Jennie Jerome, Lady Randolph Churchill, making him a relative of her son, British Prime Minister Winston Churchill.